drvinceknight/Nashpy/docs/text-book/zero-sum-games.rst

 This can be proved using the :ref:`linear_program_duality_theorem`.

-Note that this answer the question of :ref:`motivating-example-zero-sum-games`: through a choice of strategy the row player can ensure they obtain the value of the game which is equal to the *max-min* value and the *min-max* value.
+Note that this answers the question posed at the end of :ref:`motivating-example-zero-sum-games`: through a choice of strategy the row player can ensure they obtain the value of the game which is equal to the *max-min* value and the *min-max* value.

 Using Nashpy
 ------------